popebob/popebob.github.io/README.md

 ### Ford Motor Company

-##### ***Participated in Partners in Leadership: Accountability Training***

 #### Cloud and DevOps Consultant

 > September 2015 - November 2018
+>
+##### ***Participated in Partners in Leadership: Accountability Training***

-Helped Ford transition IT Operations department from heavily siloed, waterfall-based project structure to a Product-based organization with shorter feedback loops via more rapid project deliveries and less rigid organizational structure
+Drove Ford's internal IT Operations transformation department from heavily siloed, waterfall-based project structure to a Product-based organization with shorter feedback loops via more rapid project deliveries and less rigid organizational structure

 ##### Project-Driven Organization (2015-2017):